abetusk/scratch/notes/Music-Theory.md

 that generally sound good with each other while still allowing enough variation.

 Once a diatonic scale is chosen, one can then build three note chords from within them.
-If the constructed 3 note chords, or "triads", follow a restriction that they can only be 3 or 4 steps from the previous note, a chord table can be built.
+If the constructed 3 note chords follow a restriction that each note can only be 3 or 4 steps from the previous note in the chord, a table of all possible chords can be built.

-Here is the table of 3 chords for each of the diatonic scales:
+Here is the table of 3 chords for each of the diatonic scales, along with the names of each of the chords:

 | Diatonic Scale | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |---|---|---|---|---|---|---|---|